 Most definitions of hate focus on the ways in which entire groups of people are viewed as the ‘Other’.
 U.S.-based Tolerance.org says that “prejudices are formed by a complex psychological process that begins with attachment to a close circle of acquaintances, or an ‘in-group’, such as a family.
 Prejudice is often aimed at ‘out-groups,” groups that are not included in the ‘in-group’ on the basis of certain shared characteristics.

-Canadian communications scholar Karim Karim points out that the Other is one of a number of human archetypes common to all cultures.
-When people transfer their fears and hatred to the ‹other›, the targeted group becomes, in their eyes, less than human.
+Canadian communications scholar Karim H. Karim points out that the Other is one of a number of human archetypes common to all cultures.
+When people transfer their fears and hatred to the ‘Other’, the targeted group becomes, in their eyes, less than human.
 Denying the humanity of victims makes it much easier to justify acts of violence and degradation.
-Raymond A. Franklin, author of The Hate Directory, a catalogue of hate websites, defines hate groups as those which «advocate violence against, separation from, defamation of, deception about, or hostility towards others based on race, religion, ethnicity, gender, or sexual orientation».
+Raymond A. Franklin, author of The Hate Directory, an early catalogue of hate websites, defines hate groups as those which “advocate violence against, separation from, defamation of, deception about, or hostility towards Others based on race, religion, ethnicity, gender, or sexual orientation”.

-This section explores the ways in which agendas of hate are promoted on the Internet and the ways in which young people may be targeted by or exposed to hate.
+This section explores the ways in which various forms of hate are promoted on the internet and the ways in which young people may be targeted by, or exposed to hate.
 It examines the line between hate speech and free speech, provides an overview of relevant legislation and voluntary industry codes, examines the contexts in which hate occurs and explores solutions and responses.
 Included are key articles along with the latest reports and surveys on these issues.